dsbowen/hemlock-cli/README.md

-Hemlock-CLI is a command line tool for [hemlock](https://dsbowen.github.io/hemlock/).
+Hemlock-CLI is the command line tool for [hemlock](https://dsbowen.github.io/hemlock/).

 ## Installation